Sidra89/Power-BI-Portfolio/README.md

-# 📊 Sales Performance Dashboard
+# 📊 Chocolate Sales Performance Dashboard

 This portfolio dashboard has been developed by **Sidra Saleem** using dummy sales data.
 It provides an interactive view of global sales performance, enabling users to analyze sales by country,